alexandervakhitov/alexandervakhitov.github.io/cv.md

 In 2016-2018, Alexander was a Senior Researcher at Skoltech.

+In 2016-2018, Alexander was a member of [MagicCarpet](http://www.carpetvr.com) team which developed a smartphone-based 6DoF VR system.

 In 2011, Alexander co-founded and became a CTO (2011-2016) of **Digital Vision Labs**, a provider of computer vision-based road traffic analysis solutions located in St. Petersburg, Russia.

-In 2011-2016, Alexander was an Assistant and Ascociate Professor in St. Petersburg State University, teaching Image Processing, Computer Graphics, Distributed and Multiprocessor Programming.
+In 2011-2016, Alexander was an Assistant and Associate Professor in St. Petersburg State University and gave courses on Image Processing, Computer Graphics, Distributed and Multiprocessor Programming.

-In 2016-2018, Alexander was a member of [MagicCarpet](http://www.carpetvr.com) team which developed a smartphone-based 6DoF VR system.